Union Pacific 5511: Revenue service

 Between 1917 and 1924, the Union Pacific Railroad was facing new operational challenges.
-As freight traffic increased and the railroad expanded across the rugged terrain of the American West especially through the Wasatch Mountain and Sherman Hill, UP needed more powerful locomotives capable of handling long, heavy trains over steep grades.
+As freight traffic increased and the railroad expanded across the rugged terrain of the American West, especially through the Wasatch Mountain and Sherman Hill, UP needed more powerful locomotives to handle long, heavy trains over steep grades.
 By the 1910s, the Mallet compound articulateds were powerful but complex, and the traditional 2-8-0 “Consolidation” types were becoming outdated.
-UP engineers, in collaboration with the Baldwin Locomotive Works, began looking for a solution that could provide strong tractive effort, reliable performance, and a simpler mechanical layout.
-Union Pacific purchased 144 2-10-2 "Santa Fe" types, divided into classes TTT-1 thru 7.
-American Locomotive Company (ALCO) built 18, Baldwin Locomotive Works built 88 and Lima Locomotive Works built 37.
-Despite the divided classes, all of the UP 2-10-2s had the same cylinder dimensions, driving wheel diameter and boiler pressure.
+UP engineers, working with the Baldwin Locomotive Works, began looking for a solution that could provide strong tractive effort, reliable performance, and a simpler mechanical layout.
+Union Pacific purchased 144 2-10-2 "Santa Fe" types, divided into classes TTT-1 through -7.
+American Locomotive Company (ALCO) built 18; Baldwin Locomotive Works, 88; and Lima Locomotive Works, 37.
+All UP 2-10-2s had the same cylinder dimensions, driving wheel diameter, and boiler pressure.

-As rail traffic began to ramp upwards, these locomotives became major workhorses for UP’s freight division.
-No. 5511 was the twelfth member of twenty-five TTT-6's to be built in 1923.
+As rail traffic increased, these locomotives became workhorses for UP’s freight division.
+No. 5511 was the twelfth of 12 TTT-6s built in 1923.
 It was initially assigned to pull heavy freight trains over the steep grades of the Wasatch Mountain Range between Ogden, Utah and Green River, Wyoming.
-With the eventual introduction of the 4-6-6-4 "Challengers", which would be more capable of climbing steep grades than the 2-10-2s, No. 5511 was reassigned to pull long freight trains across the Great Plains in Wyoming, Nebraska and Iowa.
-Sometimes, the locomotive would also be used to help push other freight trains up Sherman Hill.
+With the introduction of the 4-6-6-4 "Challengers", which could climb steep grades better than the 2-10-2s, No. 5511 was reassigned to pull long freight trains across the Great Plains in Wyoming, Nebraska and Iowa.
+Sometimes, the locomotive would help push freight trains up Sherman Hill.

 By the end of 1956, No. 5511 was removed from the UP's active list before it was used as a stationary boiler in Ogden and then Green River.
 In December 1958, No. 5511 was filmed to appear in Last of the Giants, a UP film that mostly featured the railroad's 4-8-8-4 "Big Boys".
-During filming, because the locomotive was no longer operational, it was coupled to a string of freight cars with an EMD diesel locomotive coupled to the other side to push, while No. 5511 would have burning tires inside the smokebox, to give the illusion of it being fully operative.
-After filming was finished, the locomotive was sent to Cheyenne, where its piston rods were cut and it was scheduled to be scrapped with the rest of its class members.
-Fortunately, an unknown employee had ordered the locomotive to be held for preservation due to its movie appearance.
-As a result, the locomotive was moved from Green River to Cheyenne Wy and stored inside the UP's roundhouse in Cheyenne.
+During filming, because the locomotive was no longer operational, it was coupled to a string of freight cars with an EMD diesel locomotive coupled to the other side to push, while tires were burned in No. 5511's smokebox to give the illusion of it being fully operative.
+After filming, the locomotive was sent to Cheyenne, where its piston rods were cut and it was to be scrapped with the rest of its class members.
+An unknown employee ordered the locomotive to be held for preservation due to its movie appearance.
+As a result, the locomotive was moved from Green River to Cheyenne and stored inside the UP's roundhouse.